REQUEST AN APPOINTMENT!

 On the flip side, those who sit for long periods of time are also at risk, due to the lack of blood flow.
 If your job requires that you sit for most of the day, try to stand at least once per hour to help keep blood moving effectively throughout the legs.

-Just as smoking greatly increases your risk for cardiovascular disease, it also increases your chances for venous disease as it has a significant impact on your cardiovascular system.
+Just as smoking greatly increases your risk for cardiovascular disease, it also increases your chances for vein disease as it has a significant impact on your cardiovascular system.

 Blood clots throughout the body put you at a higher risk for developing blood clots in the legs.